Coordinate Integrated Waste Contracts

 Triple Bottom Line Benefits

-- Environmental: The recycling of paper, cardboard, metals, plastic, and glass minimizes the amount of waste going to landfills or being incinerated.
+- Environmental benefits: The recycling of paper, cardboard, metals, plastic, and glass minimizes the amount of waste going to landfills or being incinerated.
 The recycling of furniture, equipment, and supplies also reduces the waste going to landfills.

-- Staff: Having staff trained and following all the procedures ensure the proper disposal of items and leads to a healthier and safer environment.
+- Social benefits: Having staff trained and following all the procedures ensure the proper disposal of items and leads to a healthier and safer environment.
 Studies show, that, particularly younger staff, expect and will be happier in an environment that is more environmentally responsible.

 Incorporate Environmentally Preferred Procurement (EPP) commitment statements and questions into all RFPs and RFQs.
 For example: